 On August 10, 2018, HLN released a new version (v1.14.1) of the Immunization Calculation Engine (ICE).
 ICE is a state-of-the-art open-source software system that provides clinical decision support for immunizations for use in Immunization Information Systems (IIS), Electronic Health Record (EHR) and Personal Health Record (PHR) Systems.

 The latest ICE Implementation Guide (v2r20) describes how implementers should update their installation and software to properly read the Earliest, Recommended, and Overdue dates.
 The relevant information starts on page 43.
-Note that a “track changes” version of this same guide is also available.
 The tracked changes are intended to make it easier for the reader to see what has changed in the Guide since the prior release of the ICE Implementation Guide (v2r18).

 The full software release is available for download at https://cdsframework.atlassian.net/wiki/display/ICE/Downloads.